1j01/simple-console/README.md

 ### TODO

+* Dedupe history entries, at least for enter up enter

 * API for adding buttons beside the input

-* Allow seperating command history storage with a console ID

 * Multiline input

 * Autocomplete API

 * Web Component

+* Clean up code

+* License

 * Publish to npm and/or whatnot